Word Affect Intensities: Related Work

-All of the emotion work and a vast majority of the valence (sentiment) work has used categorical annotation or a coarse rating scale to obtain annotations.
-This is not surprising, because it is difficult for humans to provide direct scores at a fine granularity.
+Most prior work in sentiment analysis describes machine learning systems trained and tested on data with coarse categorical annotations.
+This is not surprising, because it is difficult for humans to directly provide valence (sentiment) scores at a fine granularity.
 A common problem is inconsistencies in annotations among different annotators.
 One annotator might assign a score of 7.9 to a word, whereas another annotator may assign a score of 6.2 to the same word.
 It is also common that the same annotator assigns different scores to the same word at different points in time.
 Further, annotators often have a bias towards different parts of the scale, known as {\it scale region bias}.
 Despite this, a key question is whether humans are able to distinguish affect at only four or five coarse levels, or whether we can discriminate across much smaller affect intensity differences.

-{\it Best-Worst Scaling (BWS)} was developed by \citet{Louviere_1991}, building on some ground-breaking research in the 1960’s in mathematical psychology and psychophysics by Anthony A. J. Marley and Duncan Luce.
+Best--Worst Scaling (BWS) was developed by \newcite{Louviere_1991}, building on some ground-breaking research in the 1960's in mathematical psychology and psychophysics by Anthony A. J. Marley and Duncan Luce.
 However, it is not well known outside the areas of choice modeling and marketing research.
-Within the NLP community, BWS has thus far been used for creating datasets for relational similarity \cite{jurgens-EtAl:2012:STARSEM-SEMEVAL}, word-sense disambiguation \cite{Jurgens2013EmbracingAA}, and word--sentiment intensity \cite{maxdiff-naacl2016}.
-In this work we use BWS to annotate words for intensity (or degree) of affect.
+Within the NLP community, BWS has thus far been used for creating datasets for relational similarity \cite{jurgens-EtAl:2012:STARSEM-SEMEVAL} and word-sense disambiguation \cite{Jurgens2013EmbracingAA}. \newcite{Mohammad-NRC-Norms} used best--worst scaling to annotate about 20K words for valence, arousal, and dominance.
+In this work, we use BWS to annotate words for intensity (or degree) of basic emotions.
 With BWS we address the challenges of direct scoring, and produce more reliable emotion intensity scores.
 Further, this will be the first dataset that will also include emotion scores for words common in social media.

-There is growing work on automatically determining word--emotion associations \cite{COIN:COIN12024,Mohammad12,StrapparavaV04,yang2007building}.
+There is growing work on automatically determining word--emotion associations \cite{COIN:COIN12024,Mohammad12,StrapparavaV04}.
 These automatic methods often assign a real-valued score representing the degree of association.
-However, they have been evaluated on the class of emotion they assign to each word.
-With the NRC Affect Intensity Lexicon, one can evaluate how accurately the automatic methods capture affect intensity.
+Further, these association scores are likely to be somewhat correlated with the intensity of the emotion.
+The Affect Intensity Lexicon can be used to judge the quality of the automatic lexicons, and also to explore the extent of correlation between emotion association and emotion intensity.